ManuelPeinado/MultiChoiceAdapter/README.md

 Who's using it
 --------------
 * [My App List][7].
 With this app you can save installed applications in a list to restore them after flash or install a new ROM.
+* [NFC Basic][12].
+NFC Basic is an application that allows writing and reading data using wireless technology NFC.
+It allows you to write content following the NFC-FORUM standards, writing tasks for Android phones, create your custom profiles (so you can do some actions in the same time), delete and clone any tags,

 *Does your app use MultiChoiceAdapter?
 If you want to be featured on this list drop me a line.*